csguoh/MGTR/README.md

    - [AVA-LAEO]()   password:
    - [UCO-LAEO]()  password:

-3. Download our trained model from [here](https://drive.google.com/drive/folders/1Wu3ZEIfTiQ-Me8iknbPhEHMIiDWLeUaS?usp=sharing) and move them to `./data/mgtr_pretrained`.
+3. Download our trained model from [here](https://drive.google.com/drive/folders/1Wu3ZEIfTiQ-Me8iknbPhEHMIiDWLeUaS?usp=sharing) and move them to `./data/mgtr_pretrained`(need to creat this new `mgtr_pretrained` file).

 4. Run testing for MGTR.